donovanglover/nix-config/help/git.md

 - Removes files to commit: `git rm <files>`
 - Delete all local changes in the repository: `git clean -f`
 - Show all the diffs and changes from the last N commits: `git log -p -<N>`
-- Show the differences between your repository and a remote one: `git log -p master..<REMOTE>/master`
+- Show the differences between your repository and a remote one: `git log -p master..<remote>/master`
 - View all remotes for the current repository: `git remote -v` (e.g. GitHub mirror, friend's fork, upstream, etc.)
+- Show the location of a remote in a repository: `git ls-remote --get-url <remote>`
+    - You can search for `origin` to see the location you cloned from.
 - Show the entire contents of a commit, including diffs: `git show <commit>`
 - Search for a string in the files of a git repository: `git grep <pattern>` **OR** `gg <pattern>`
     - Search for any tab characters in a repository: `git grep $'\t'` **OR** `ggt`